-CUPA-HR Diversity, Equity, and Inclusion (DEI) Maturity Index
+CUPA-HR Representation and Pay Equity Maturity Index

 2022 Revision